zutobg/Crowdsale/README.md

 The sale is based on the Open Zeppelin framework, with a few additions, the biggest one being stages, because there will be multiple phases.

 1) Sale is deployed with `SETUP`.
-2) After configuration the sale move to `READY`.
+2) After configuration the sale moves to `READY`.
 3) When the start date arrives the sale should go to `PRESALE`(either by calling `updateStage` or making a purchase), since it's resolved in `timedTransition`
-3) The `PRESALE` stage ends when either the cap is reached or the endTime arrives.
+4) The `PRESALE` stage ends when either the cap is reached or the endTime arrives.
-  3.a) If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase` 3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
+  * If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase`
+  * If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
-  3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;
+  * If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;
 4) the `BREAK` stage should last 10 days(counting from the finalization).
 5) The `MAINSALE` should start when the time arrives, either by calling `updateStage` or making a purchase.
-6) The `MAINSALE` stage ends when either the cap is reached or the endTime arrives.
+7) The `MAINSALE` stage ends when either the cap is reached or the endTime arrives.
-  3.a) If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase` 3.b) If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
+  * If the cap is reached the stage will move during the last transaction in the `_postValidatePurchase`
+  * If the time is reached, the transition must happen in `updateStage`, since making a purchase will revert the stage.
-  3.c) If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;
+  * If the sale enter the state where the cap haven't been reached but the remaining amount is less than the minimum purchase, the transition should happen in `updateStage`;

 The other meaningful addition is the `changeDue` and `capReached` variables.